narengan/cis/managing-for-performance.md

   * Use conservative **Time to Live (TTL)** for your content that changes occasionally

 ### Utilize conservative TTLs (Time-to-Lives) for content that changes occasionally
 If content rarely changes, you can set a conservative TTL to utilize our cache as much as possible.
-A good way to tell if your TTLs may need to be adjusted is by watching your Status Codes in our Analytics App for an abundance of 304 requests.
-If you have a high percetange of re-validation requests, you could likely increase the TTLs of your content without negatively impacting your customers.
-This will use our cache more effectively and increase performance since you’’ll revalidate less often.
+A good way to tell if your TTLs may need to be adjusted is by watching your Status Codes in our Analytics App for an abundance of `304` requests.
+If you have a high percetange of re-validation requests, you could increase the TTLs of your content without negatively affecting your customers.
+By using thecache more effectively, you'll increase performance because you'll revalidate less often.

 ### How do I tell if items are being cached?
-CIS adds the response header `CF-Cache-Status` if attempting to cache the object.
-If successful, the value of this header indicates:
+CIS adds the response header `CF-Cache-Status` when it attemps to cache an object.
+If caching is successful, the value of this header indicates:

-* **MISS:** Not yet in the cache or the TTL expired (i.e. cache-control max age of 0).
+* **MISS:** The asset was not yet in the cache or the TTL had expired (that is, it had reached the cache-control maximum age of 0).
-* **HIT:** Asset delivered from cache.
+* **HIT:** The asset was delivered from the cache.
-* **EXPIRED:** Delivered from cache, but the next request will require revalidation.
+* **EXPIRED:** This asset was delivered from cache, but the next request will require revalidation.
-* **REVALIDATED:** Delivered from cache.
-The TTL was expired, but a `If-Modified-Since` request to the origin indicated the asset has not changed so the version in cache is considered valid again.
+* **REVALIDATED:** The asset was elivered from cache.
+The TTL was expired, but an `If-Modified-Since` request to the origin indicated that the asset had not changed.
+Therefore, the version in cache is considered valid again.

 ## Best practice 2: For event-driven content, use the API to purge your cache
-For example, everytime a new post is added to your blog, you could easily purge the CIS cache using an API command.
-It is very common to see event-driven content, and we make it easy to ensure no stale content is reaching your users.
-The necessary commands are listed below to purge the cache immediately across our entire global network either via our Caching Application or via the API.
+For example, every time a new post is added to your blog, you could easily purge the CIS cache using an API command.
+It is common to see event-driven content, and we make it easy to guarantee that no stale content is reaching your users.
+The  commands to purge the cache immediately across our entire global network are listed next.
+You can use our caching application or you can use the API.

   * Purge the cache by using a Cache-Tag
   * Purge the cache globally
   * Purge the cache by Page Rule

 ### Purge the cache by Cache-Tag
-Cache-Tags allow you to define buckets of content that you wish to purge.
-This is an excellent way to combine objects that are commonly changed together.
+Cache-Tags let you define buckets of content that you wish to purge.
+It is an excellent way to combine objects that are commonly changed together.
 So an HTML blog post, for example, and all of its image content could be tagged together.
-Mobile-only content could also be bundled using cache-tags to purge everything when you push a new update to your mobile domain.
+Mobile-only content also could be bundled using cache-tags, so that you can purge everything when you push a new update to your mobile domain.

 ### Purge the cache globally
 You also have the option to force our entire cache to revalidate.
-This allows you to reset all of the objects stored in our cache to ensure every request will return to the origin.
+You can reset all of the objects stored in our cache so that every request is routed to the origin server.

 ### Purge the cache by Page Rule
-Page Rules allow you to effectively purge the entire cache by a basic regular expression.
-These let you utilize a pre-defined Page Rule and re-validate all hits against that Page Rule.
+Page Rules let you purge the entire cache based upon a regular expression.
+You can utilize a pre-defined Page Rule and re-validate all hits against that Page Rule.
+You can create up to 50 Page Rules per page, and the first one is free.

 ### Use advanced caching features for Enterprise customers

-**Bypass Cache Cookie -** The ability, configured in a page rule, to serve a cached object unless we see a cookie of a specific name, e.g., serve a cached version of the homepage unless we see a SessionID cookie indicating the customer is logged in and therefore should be presented personalized content.
+**Bypass Cache Cookie:** Configured in a Page Rule, this feature allows you to serve a cached object unless a cookie of a specific name exists.
+For example, you can serve a cached version of the homepage unless you find a `SessionID` cookie indicating that the customer is logged in, and therefore should be presented with personalized content.

-**Cache on Cookie -** Presents a cached page when only when we see a specific cookie, for instance, only serves a cached page once a device type cookie has been set by the origin server.
+**Cache on Cookie:** Presents a cached page when only when a specific cookie is present, for instance, it only serves a cached page once a "device-type" cookie has been set by the origin server.

-**Custom Cache Keys -** Generally, objects in CIS’s cache are referenced by only their URI, for example, `https:// www.example.com/logo.png`.
-We offer the ability to create custom cache keys so that a different object is served for the same URI based on any arbitrary request header or cookie, e.g., `https://www.example.com/logo.png` with a device type cookie set to desktop would be a different object in our cache than `https://www.example.com/logo.png` with device type cookie set to tablet.
+**Custom Cache Keys:** Generally, objects in the CIS cache are referenced by only their URI, for example, `https:// www.example.com/logo.png`.
+You can create custom cache keys so that a different object is served for the same URI based on any arbitrary request header or cookie, for example, `https://www.example.com/logo.png` with a device-type cookie set to "desktop" would be a different object in our cache than `https://www.example.com/logo.png` with device-type cookie set to "tablet."